Anna of Russia: Early life

 Anna was born in Moscow as the daughter of Tsar Ivan V by his wife Praskovia Saltykova.
-Ivan V was co-ruler of Russia along with his younger half-brother Peter the Great, but he was mentally disabled and incapable of administering the country, and Peter effectively ruled alone.
+Ivan V was co-ruler of Russia along with his younger half-brother Peter the Great, but he was mentally disabled and reportedly had limited capacity for administering the country effectively, and thus Peter effectively ruled alone.
 Ivan V died in February 1696, when Anna was only three years old, and her half-uncle became the sole ruler of Russia.

-Although Anna was the fourth child of her parents, she had only one surviving elder sister, Catherine, and one younger sister, Praskovia.
+Although Anna was the fourth child of her parents, she had only one surviving elder sister, Catherine, and one younger sister, Praskovya.
 The three girls were raised in a disciplined and austere manner by their widowed mother, a stern lady of sterling character.
-Born into a family of relatively modest means, Praskovia Saltykova had been an exemplary wife to a mentally challenged man, and expected her daughters to live up to her own high standards of morality and virtue.
+Born into a family of relatively modest means, Praskovia Saltykova had been an exemplary wife to a mentally disabled man, and expected her daughters to live up to her own high standards of morality and virtue.
 Anna grew up within a milieu which cherished womanly virtue and domesticity above all else, and placed strong emphasis on thrift, charity and religious observances.
 Her education consisted of French, German, religious texts and folklore, leavened with some music and dancing.
 As she grew older, she developed into an obstinate girl, with a mean streak, earning her the nickname "Iv-anna the Terrible".
-Anna was famed for her big cheek, "which, as shown in her portraits", says Thomas Carlyle, "was comparable to a Westphalian ham".
+Anna was famed for her big cheeks, "which, as shown in her portraits", says Thomas Carlyle, were "comparable to a Westphalian ham".

 In time, her uncle Peter the Great ordered the family to move from Moscow to St. Petersburg.
 This meant a change of not just location but also society, and this had a significant effect on Anna.
 She greatly enjoyed the splendour of court and the lavishness of high society, which was very different from the austerity preferred by her mother.